ltorres97/FS-GNNConv/README.md

 We pre-process the data and transform SMILES strings into molecular graphs using RDKit.Chem.

-The code implementation is based on [Strategies for Pre-training Graph Neural Networks (Hu et al.) (2020)](https://arxiv.org/abs/1905.12265).
+The implementation is based on [Strategies for Pre-training Graph Neural Networks (Hu et al.) (2020)](https://arxiv.org/abs/1905.12265).

 ## Package Installation